hzm-January/0002-datastructures-algorithms/README.md

 # data structures & algorithms
-this repository contains c , c++  data structures and algorithms code

-these projects programmed in CLion which is a IDE by JetBrains
+the codes  in this repository are programmed by c, c++ for data structures and algorithms these projects programmed in CLion which is a IDE by JetBrains